com-480-data-visualization/AOE/README.md

 ## Milestone 3 (31st May, 5pm)

-You can have a look to our nice website juste there : [Space Exploration](https://com-480-data-visualization.github.io/AOE/)
+You can have a look at our nice website just here : [Space Exploration](https://com-480-data-visualization.github.io/AOE/)

+The source code of the website is under **space_missions/**.

 ## Late policy